Table of contents

 4. Automate tedious tasks

 Automation is arguably one of the best benefits of using AI for marketing, as it frees up your time, so you don't have to check data or perform mundane tasks manually.
+Its implementation can differ according to usage, such as from the automation of CRM, advertising, and marketing to content writing, social media, and lead generation automation.

 For example, instead of wasting thousands of dollars and countless hours writing high-quality blog pieces, many AI article writer tools can do it for you in minutes.
 So now you can focus on more important things like strategy and other ways to grow your business.